ducs-office/ducs-office-automation-docs/source/docs/deployment.md

 Steps **4-6** are required *only* if there is a change in database.

-1. **Install Dependencies**: After a fresh clone you'd need to install all the JS & PHP depeendencies.
+1. **Install Dependencies**: After a fresh clone you'd need to install all the JS & PHP dependencies.
 To install dependecies run the following one by one.
     ```
     npm install
     composer install